Exposing the effect of $p$-wave in pion triplet under the strong magnetic field: introduction

 \section{introduction}

-Pion, as the QCD's Goldstone boson, plays an essential role in low-energy hadron physics.
-The deep understanding of pion properties in the vacuum and under extreme condition might not only provides insight on the emergent hadron mass but also the phase transition of strong interaction~\cite{Roberts:2021nhw,Klevansky:1992qe,Buballa:2003qv,Brandt:2015sxa,Gao:2020hwo}.
-Aside from the extensively explored environments at finite temperatures and finite baryon densities, magnetic field arises as a new dimension to analyze the QCD phases and phase transition~\cite{Agasian2008,D'Elia2010,Mizher2010,Bali:2011qj,Andersen2014}.
-Motivated by the impact on the evolution of the early universe and the magnetars, where the strength of magnetic field over its surface is up to $10^{10}\,\mr{T}$~\cite{Thompson2005,rea2013,kaspi_magnetars_2017}, and boosted by the novel topological phenomena emerging in off-central heavy-ion collisions~ \cite{Skokov2009,Voronyuk2011,deng_event-by-event_2012}, where a stronger $eB$-field, up to $10^{14}-10^{16}\,\mr{T}$, is produced, the magnetized spectra of pions have been examined in various theoretical approaches for low energy QCD~\cite{Fayazbakhsh:2013cha,Avancini:2015ady,Zhang:2016qrl,Wang2018,Liu2018,Mao2018,GomezDumm2018,Ayala2018,Coppola2019,Sheng:2020hge,Das2020}, within the lattice gauge theory~\cite{Luschevskaya:2015cko} and in the chiral perturbation theory~\cite{Shushpanov:1997sf,andersen_thermal_2012,Colucci:2013zoa}.
+A pion, as the QCD's Goldstone boson, plays an essential role in low-energy hadron physics.
+The deep understanding of a pion's properties in the vacuum and under extreme condition might not only provide insight on the emergent hadron mass but also the phase transition of strong interaction~\cite{Roberts:2021nhw,Klevansky:1992qe,Buballa:2003qv,Brandt:2015sxa,Gao:2020hwo}.
+Aside from the extensively explored environments at finite temperatures and finite baryon densities, a magnetic field arises as a new dimension to analyze the QCD phases and phase transition~\cite{Agasian2008,D'Elia2010,Mizher2010,Bali:2011qj,Andersen2014}.
+Motivated by the impact on the evolution of the early universe and the magnetars, where the strength of a magnetic field over its surface is up to $10^{10}\,\mr{T}$~\cite{Thompson2005,Rea:2012ni,kaspi_magnetars_2017}, and boosted by the novel topological phenomena emerging in off-central heavy-ion collisions~ \cite{Skokov2009,Voronyuk2011,deng_event-by-event_2012}, where a stronger $eB$-field, up to $10^{14}-10^{16}\,\mr{T}$, is produced, the magnetized spectra of pions have been examined in various theoretical approaches for low-energy QCD~\cite{Fayazbakhsh:2013cha,Avancini:2015ady,Zhang:2016qrl,Wang2018,Liu2018,Mao2018,GomezDumm2018,Ayala2018,Coppola2019,Sheng:2020hge,Das2020}, within the lattice gauge theory~\cite{Luschevskaya:2015cko} and in the chiral perturbation theory~\cite{Shushpanov:1997sf,andersen_thermal_2012,Colucci:2013zoa}.